jeremiahhansen/snowflake-connector-adf/README.md

    1. Click "Save" (**important**)
 1. Update the `storageAccountConnectionString` Function App setting with Key Vault secret version number (**note**: this is a temporary workaround until Azure Key Vault integration with Azure Functions is GA)
    1. Follow the steps above except this time use the "storageAccountConnectionString" secret
-1. Upload the stored procedure scripts to the new storage account
+1. Upload the sample stored procedure scripts to the new connector storage account
-   1. Connect to the new storage account either through the [Azure Portal UI](https://portal.azure.com) or the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
+   1. Open Azure Storage Explorer and find your new connector storage account
+   1. Open the "storedprocedures" blob container
+   1. Click on "Upload" and then "Upload Folder..."
+   1. Select the "ADF_DEMO" folder from the `\Docs\SampleStoredProcedures` folder and click "Upload"
-   1. Create the following folder structure in the "storedprocedures" container: `MyDatabase\MySchema`
+   1. Select the "MyDatabase" folder from the `\Docs\SampleStoredProcedures` folder and click "Upload"
-   1. Upload the `\Docs\MyStoredProcedure.sql` file in this repo to that new folder
+   1. Note: You can also upload these files via the [Azure Portal UI](https://portal.azure.com) but you'll need to manually create the appropriate folder structure and upload each file individually
-1. Deploy the Azure Function code to the new Function App
+1. Deploy the Azure Function code to the new Function App (from **Visual Studio Code**)
    1. Open the solution in Visual Studio Code (VS Code)
    1. Click on the "Azure" icon in the left nav bar
    1. Click on the "Deploy to Function App..." (up arrow) icon in the Azure Function pane